VoronDesign/VoronUsers/printer_mods/gamebofh/CR10-Switchwire/README.md

 * There is currently a SKR Mini E3 V3 config file for the switchwire.
 As a result, when you get done fixing various pin defintions in printer.cfg, klipper just shuts down complaining about ADC pin.
   * I think it's the sensor pin on the heater bed that changed between V2 and V3.
 New sensor pin is PC4.

+* I am inordinately happy with the fact that I have the original CR10 display working now.
+It has terrible resolution.
+It's a bad size.
+But I love it because it maintains the original (even if I now have to go buy/make a longer ribbon cable).
+Here are the values I used for the config to get the display to work.

+'''
+[display]
+lcd_type: st7920
+cs_pin: PB8
+sclk_pin: PB9
+sid_pin: PD6
+encoder_pins: ^PA10, ^PA9
+#encoder_pins: ^EXP1_5, ^EXP1_3
+click_pin: ^!PA15
+#kill_pin: ^!EXP2_8

+[output_pin beeper]
+pin: PB5
+'''

 # Notes